uucidl/ysr/README.md

 # Usage

-Binaries, dependency files and other products of the build are produced in their corresponding subdirectory inside OUTPUT.
+Binaries, dependency files and other products of the build are produced in their corresponding subdirectory inside build/.
 The build system is forbidden to create files outside of this directories.

-Thus, to clean up a project, deleting OUTPUT is sufficient.
+Thus, to clean up a project, deleting build/ is sufficient.

 Using the two function mk-c-prog-rule and mk-c++-prog-rule functions in one Makefile will dynamically create rules in order to build a program.
 They will usually be named
       <program_name>-<rule_name>